 Looking for the Wordle answer for Monday 22 August 2022?
 What better way to get your brain in gear first thing on a Monday morning than with today's Wordle puzzle?
 It's a gentle way to warm up for a new week, but that's not to say it's always an easy game to complete in the six guesses available to you.
 If you're having some trouble with today's Wordle answer, then read on below for a few hints to get you started; or scroll down below the video for the spoiler-filled version, which gives the full answer and its definition.

 Looking for today's solution?
-Check out the Wordle answer for Tuesday 4 October!
+Check out the Wordle hint and answer for Friday 8th December!

 Wordle August 22 hints

 Having trouble with the Wordle answer today?
 Here are a few clues:

 - This word contains two vowels.

 - The final letter is "T".

 - This word refers to a state of deserving, and can be used as either noun or verb.

 Today's Wordle answer August 22

 It's time to reveal the answer to today's Wordle.
 The word is...